My journey ends here...

 He was one of this agency's photographers who took pictures of the shooting of "The Misfits" (1960).

-Marilyn et Clark Gable
+Marilyn and Clark Gable

 ,,,,